 What if the uninsured driver later declares bankruptcy?
-Can the Province continue to withhold the licence until the money is paid back?
+Can the Province continue to withhold the license until the money is paid back?

 The Supreme Court of Canada, Canada’s highest court, recently decided that the driving privileges of an individual who had declared bankruptcy cannot be withheld by the Province, even if that individual has failed to pay back the Province for the money that was paid to a victim of their negligence while driving uninsured.
 The Court declared that the Alberta Law (section 102 of Alberta’s Traffic Safety Act) was unconstitutional and no longer valid because it conflicted with the Bankruptcy and Insolvency Act, a federal law.